simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 After that, we looked at the package structure and the schematic flow of the application.
 The next step was to go through the code and explain the write and read side of the application.
 This was followed by a closer look at the conventions and workarounds used in the code.
 Finally, we showed how the application can be run locally and with Docker.
 Since this project is only intended as an example of how to present CQRS and event sourcing in Kotlin, there are of course many things that are not included in the project but should be considered when creating a real application.
 These include the obvious areas of error handling, security, logging, and monitoring.
 In addition, I have removed the versioning of events and aggregates  that can be found in the original SimpleCQRS project.
 I'll have to take a closer look at this later and add it to the project.
-Another point is that the endpoints are not fully restful.
+Another point is that the endpoints are {{< linkForRef "richardson-maturity-model" "not fully restful" >}}[<sup>[51](#ref-51)</sup>].
 With a fully restful API, the frontend could only display the actions that are available to the user.
 I would also like to mention that the project does not have to be a web application, nor does it have to be restful.
-This also works for desktop applications, classic web applications, or web applications with GraphQL.
+This also works for desktop applications, classic web applications, or web applications with
+{{< linkForRef "graphql" "GraphQL" >}}[<sup>[52](#ref-52)</sup>].
 In general, I think the project can be used as a starting point to get familiar with CQRS and event sourcing in Kotlin.
 Of course, there are many more implementations of CQRS and event sourcing in Kotlin and other languages, since this is also just a rewrite of Gregory Young's original SimpleCQRS project.
 In addition, there are production-ready frameworks such as Axon Framework and Marten that are ready for use in production environments.